-13.1 Employers must provide a pre-hire notice to Employees at the beginning of their start date of their employment.
-The pre-hire notice must be in English, and the primary language of the Employee as identified by the Employee.
-The pre-hire notice must include:
+- 13.1 Employers must provide a notice to Employees at the commencement of their employment.
+The notice must be in English, and the primary language of the Employee as identified by the Employee.
+The notice must include: (See Saint Paul, Minnesota, Municipal Ordinance §233.07(a) and §233.07(b).) - 1.
+Employees are entitled to earn 1 hour of ESST for every 30 hours worked. - 2.
+Type of accrual method: accrual or frontloading. - 3.
+The maximum number of hours an Employee may accrue in a Year. - 4.
+How ESST carries over to the next Year. - 5.
+The Employer's notice requirements for using ESST. - 6.
+The written policy requiring advance notice from Employee's requesting ESST under section 233.04(d). - 7.
+The Employer's policy for any Employee suspected of abusing ESST. - 8.
+That the Employee can file a complaint with the Department. - 9.
+That Employer retaliation is prohibited and that an Employee may file a civil action for retaliation.

-- 1. Employees are entitled to earn ESST under Chapter 233 of the Saint Paul Legislative Code. - 2.
-When Accrual or Frontloading starts. - 3.
-The rate at which an Employee accrues ESST. - 4.
-The maximum number of hours an Employee may accrue in a calendar Year. - 5.
-How ESST carries over to the next Year. - 6.
-The Employer's notice requirements for using ESST. - 7.
-The written policy requiring advance notice from Employee's requesting ESST under section 233.04(d). - 8.
-The Employer's policy for any Employee suspected of abusing ESST. - 9.
-That the Employee can file a complaint with the Department. - 10.
-That Employer retaliation by the Employer is prohibited and that an Employee may file a civil action for retaliation. - 13.2 Every Employer must distribute or post written policies on ESST and follow such written policies.
-An Employer's written policies must meet or exceed all the requirements of the Ordinance and these Rules.
-They must be in English, and the primary language of the Employee as identified by the Employee.
-Employers can satisfy the notice requirements by: - 13.2.1 Regularly distributing the written ESST policies to each Employee personally, by regular mail or by e-mail. - 13.2.2 Regularly distributing the written ESST policy to Employees through things like company newspapers or newsletters, check stubs, handbooks, or manuals, or posting on the company intranet. - 13.2.3 Physically posting the policies in a noticeable place where notices to Employees are typically posted.

-- 13.2.4 Signed acknowledgements from each Employee may be satisfactory for providing notice under this section. - 13.3 The Department has available a standard Workplace Notice Poster for Employers in 5 different languages.
+- 13.2 Every Employer must distribute or post the ESST notice.
+If an Employer has a written ESST policy, it must meet or exceed all the requirements of the Ordinance and these Rules.
+The notice and any written policy must be in English, and the primary language of the Employee as identified by the Employee.
+Employers can satisfy the notice requirements by: (See Saint Paul, Minnesota, Municipal Ordinance §233.07(b) and §233.07(d).) - 13.2.1 Regularly distributing the notice and a written ESST policy to each Employee personally, by regular mail, or by e-mail. - 13.2.2 Regularly distributing the notice and a written ESST policy to Employees through things like company newspapers, newsletters, check stubs, handbooks, manuals, and/or posting on the company intranet. - 13.2.3 Physically posting the notice and a written ESST policy in a noticeable place where notices to Employees are typically posted. - 13.2.4 Signed acknowledgements from each Employee may be satisfactory for providing notice under this section. - 13.3 The Department has available a standard Workplace Notice Poster for Employers in 5 different languages.
 An Employer may hang the standard Workplace Notice Poster in a noticeable place, such as in a breakroom, by a punch clock, or at some common work meeting place where it can be seen by Employees.
-Employers may also put an electronic copy in a web or app platform to satisfy written posting requirements.
-The Workplace Notice Poster must be in English, and the primary language of Employees as identified by the Employees. - 13.4 Upon request of the Employee, an Employer must provide in writing or electronically, the Employee's current amount of ESST available and amount of ESST used in the Year.
-It will be deemed compliant if an Employer proactively puts an Employee's ESST balance on each pay stub per pay period or electronically in an online system where Employees can access their own information.
+Employers may also put an electronic copy in an internet or app platform to satisfy written posting requirements.
+The Workplace Notice Poster must be in English, and the primary language of Employees as identified by the Employees.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.07.) - 13.4 Upon request of the Employee, an Employer must provide in writing or electronically, the Employee's current amount of ESST available and amount of ESST used in the Year.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.08.) - 13.4.1 It will be deemed compliant if an Employer proactively puts an Employee's ESST balance on each pay stub per pay period or electronically in an online system where Employees can access their own information.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.08.)